INVESTIGATING MUSEUM COLLECTIONS: A COMBINATION OF DIGITAL AND TECHNICAL ART HISTORY

 The examination will consist of an oral presentation of a project and an essay of 2000 words.

-It will focus on a critical analysis of the new digital environment developed by the digital museum, the main changes in museum collections through the use of digital technologies.
-The assessment will take into account participation in class discussions and activities.
+It will focus on a critical analysis of the new digital environment developed by the digital museum and the main changes in museum collections through the use of digital technologies.
+T

 Attendance is strongly recommended.

-Seminars, workshops and student presentations and class discussions will supplement the lectures.
+Seminars, workshops, student presentations, and class discussions integrate the lessons.

 English